David Younger: Details

 Younger was 29 years old, and a captain in the 1st Battalion, the Gordon Highlanders, British Army during the Second Boer War when the deed described below took place near Krugersdorp for which he was awarded the Victoria Cross (posthumously) after he died of injuries received during the Battle of Dwarsvlei on 11 July 1900:

 The Gordon Highlanders under Major-General Smith-Dorrien were ordered to march from Krugersdorp towards Hekpoot.
 About 15 km from Krugersdorp they were encountered by a commando under Vecht-Generaal Oosthuizen who opened fire from mountain ridges above the road.
 The battle was fierce and it was only after dark that the British managed to extricate their guns, wagons and wounded and limped back to Krugersdorp.
 The engagement was described by Major-General Horace Smith-Dorrien as their 'most trying fight of the whole war'.

 His citation in the London Gazette reads:

 This Officer, during the action near Krugersdorp, on the 11th July, 1900, volunteered for and took out the party which successfully dragged a Royal Artillery waggon under cover of a small kopje, though exposed to a very heavy and accurate fire at only 850 yards range.
 He also accompanied the second party of volunteers who went out to try and bring in one of the guns.
 During the attempt he was mortally wounded, dying shortly afterwards.
 His cool and gallant conduct was the admiration of all who witnessed it.

-The Victoria Cross was awarded by King George V on his coronation day, 9 August 1902, the king giving the medal to his widowed mother.
+The Victoria Cross was awarded by King Edward VII on his coronation day, 9 August 1902, the king giving the medal to his widowed mother.
 D R Younger is also memorialised on his parents grave in Dean Cemetery in west Edinburgh.